I am, and have been for a long time a “tree hugger.”

 Some seeds who are blown by the wind further from their genetic donors, survive better.
 They are toughened by the hardships they encounter: drought, erosion, pests, weeds, weather.

 All kids end up in stressful situations financially or emotionally.
 If they have established roots firmly in their own personality, received the sunshine of good friends, the nourishment of education or training and periodic support, emotional or otherwise, from their parents, they grow to mature, productive adults.
-They have developed their own lives, apart from their parent “trees”, independent from them.
+They have developed their own lives, apart from their parent “trees”, independent of them.

 Some trees have lost large limbs or become gnarled and twisted by some act of nature or man.
 As people face the storms of life, war, aging, pain, and loss they too may become gnarled and twisted or lose limbs just like the trees.